 "We make a living by what we get, but we make a life by what we give."

 Lisa Palese is the Director of Student Services and the Homeless Liaison for Batavia Schools.
-She has been a teacher in Batavia for the past twenty (20) years and has spent the last three (3) years working with our homeless families.
-As of October 2014, there are over 40 students in the Batavia that are considered homeless.
+She has been a teacher in Batavia for the past twenty (25) years and has spent the last three (8) years working with our homeless families.
+As of October 2017were over 70 students in the Batavia that are considered homeless.
 Lisa works with each family to ensure that each student has supplies, transportation to school, basic clothing and access to other resources outside of school.
 She is currently working with CHIP IN , area churches, and community members to expand the support that Batavia can offer to students

 Director of Student Services/Homeless Liaison

 Community Outreach Coordinator

-We are thrilled to announce that the Batavia Schools has added additional supports through Title One funds to support our students and families.
-Amy Nelson will provide services as the Community Outreach Coordinator.
-She will work to assist Lisa Palese, our Student Services Director, with the coordination of services and programs for our students currently facing homelessness and financial difficulties.
-She also will be servicing our Title One schools, helping those schools with existent and new programs offered to help bring more success for our students in academic distress.
-Amy has lived in Batavia for 43 years, is a Batavia graduate, a former Batavia teacher, is married to a Batavia teacher and coach, and has 3 children in 3 of our Batavia schools.
+Amy Nelson was hired to provide additional support services, through Title One funds, as the Community Outreach Coordinator.
+She works to assist Lisa Palese, our Student Services Director, with the coordination of services and programs for our students currently facing homelessness and financial difficulties.
+She serves our Title One schools, helping those schools with existent and new programs offered to help bring more success for our students in academic distress.
+Amy has lived in Batavia for 45 years, is a Batavia graduate, a former Batavia teacher, is married to a Batavia teacher and coach, and has 3 children.
 Amy is grateful to be in such a wonderful community who supports and encourages our students, our District and our incredible city of Batavia.
-She is honored to be the new Community Outreach Coordinator and looks forward to partnering with Chip In to help our students and families in need.

 Melinda Kintz, co-chair, Batavia Apartments Liaison